gdm413229/swwmgz_m/README.md

 ### Wallbuster (slot 4) ~ Replaces SSG, Ethereal Crossbow, Frost Shards
 ![](docimg/wallbuster.png)

 A ludicrously overkill weapon, courtesy of the always-overkill **Blackmann Arms**.
-Sporting 5 groups of 5 barrels, for a grand total of 25.
+Sporting a pentagonal array of 5-barrel cylinders, for a grand total of 25 barrels.
 Everything in front of you is pretty much dead.
 Cannot use dragon's breath, flechettes or golden shells.

 **Primary fire:** Shoot one barrel at a time.